keithasaurus/simple_html/README.md

 # simple_html
 The idea here is to make sure HTML is easy to generate but always valid.
 It builds on the idea that HTML is comprised of recursive nodes with a list of attributes and a list of child nodes.
+It's heavily influenced by Elm's Html library.

 ### Install
 `pip install simple_html`